strategineer/personal-website/content/blog/2025-01-23/index.md

 ## Write session summaries to help you remember NPCs and player actions to bring up later

+> Takeaway: "Write session summaries to help you run better subsequent sessions by remembering everything that's happened before and taking it all into account."

 Taking note of the big moments in each session gave me more opportunities than I would have had otherwise to weave previous events, player actions, and reactions into subsequent sessions.

 This helped a ton, and I don't see myself running a game again without writing session summaries.

 ## Give players more opportunities to interact with their favorite NPCs

+> Takeaway: "Be open to changing the world in small but signficant ways to give players more opportunities to interact with their favorite NPCs."

 If players really like a particular NPC, I should be open to creating opportunities for them to interact with that NPC more.